 4.2 Parameter Analysis

-We first discuss the parameters appearing in the 3.4.1 section, where three parameters are involved, namely, the time interval, the threshold value α to judge whether the domain name is suspicious, and the parameter β in formula 2.
-The values of time interval are 10 minutes, 30 minutes, 60 minutes and 120 minutes, and the values of alpha are 0, 0.05, 0.1, 0.2, 0.3, 0.5 and 0.6, and the values of beta are 0.07, 0.1, 0.15 and 0.2.
-As shown in the figure 5, the Z axis represents the recall rate.
+We first discuss the parameters appearing in the 3.4.1 section, where three parameters are involved, namely, the time interval and the threshold value α to judge whether the domain name is suspicious, and the parameter β in formula 2.
+The values of time interval are 10 minutes, 30 minutes, 60 minutes and 120 minutes, and the values of alpha are 0, 0.05, 0.1, 0.2, 0.3, 0.5 and 0.6.
+Besides, the values of beta are 0.07, 0.1, 0.15 and 0.2.
+Figure 5 shows that the Z axis represents the recall rate.
 When the time interval is 10 minutes, the recall rate is always above 0.98.
-And The maximum recall rate was 0.94 when the time interval was 120.
+Additionally, the maximum recall rate was 0.94 when the time interval was 120.
 The two cases cannot be satisfied with the values of α and β.
 Table 1 shows the relationship between the value of the different parameters and the number of suspicious domains.
-You can see the time interval selected as 30 minutes or 60 minutes can achieve the effect of little difference.
+Obviously, the time interval selected as 30 minutes or 60 minutes can achieve the effect of little difference.
 But the number of executions of the former is twice that of the latter, so we set the time interval to 60 minutes.
-In order to obtain as few domain names as possible, we set α to 0.1 and β to 0.05.
+To obtain as few domain names as possible, we set α to 0.1 and β to 0.05.

 Another parameter that needs to be discussed is θ in Equation 3 in Section 3.4.2.
 The smaller the value of θ, the smoother the curve of this function.
 As shown in Figure 6, the relation between the value of θand the number of domains extracted is described.
 When θwas 0.1, the recall rate was 50%.
 When θis greater than 0.2, the recall rate is 100%.